 After the proximal wall is restored the ring is removed and the occlusal morphology is created following the anatomy of the tooth.

-For the second premolar no ring were used, just a matrix and a teflon tape.
-The teflon fix the matrix in contact with the proximal walls and also helps the dentist to distribute the proximal space with the mesial cavity of the molar.
+For the second premolar no ring was used, just a matrix and a teflon tape.
+The teflon piece fixes the matrix in contact with the proximal walls and also helps the dentist to distribute the proximal space with the mesial cavity of the molar.

 Both premolars reconstructed.
-In this stage any finishing procedure can be made before starting the molar reconstruction.
+At this stage any finishing procedure can be made before starting the molar restoration.

 The matrix for molar.
-The high of the matrix regarding the proximal ridge of the premolar is very important for a very nice reconstruction.
+The high of the matrix regarding the proximal ridge of the premolar is very important for a very nice restoration.

 The aspect of the proximal ridges just after matrix and ring removal.

-For finishing I prefer to use the same Arkansas bur, a no 12 blade and a rubber wheel.
+For finishing I prefer to use the same Arkansas bur, a no. 12 blade and a rubber wheel.
 After finishing if the dentist prefer he can stain the occlusal surface.
-I have used brown stain.
+Brown stain was used for pits and fissures.

-The occlusal check using the 40 microns articulating paper.
-The occlusal check should be made in static and also in dynamic movements.
+The occlusal check using the 40 micron articulating paper.
+The occlusal check should be made in static and also in dynamic positions.

 The final aspects of the restorations.
-The polishing step is made with a cotton wheel and aluminium oxide and water.
+The polishing step is made with a cotton wheel and aluminum oxide and water.
 Nice polish can be achieved using this protocol.